 I visited Ljubljana in the summer of 2014.
 I was there to enjoy a festival as part of a project I was working on at the time - Must Love Festivals.
-My time in Ljubljana was sunny, warm and full of summer cheer so yes, you could say I was under the influence of some good weather in Slovenia's capital which has influenced just how much I enjoyed my time there, but hopefully my city guide to Ljubljana will help you enjoy it just as much as I did.
+My time in Ljubljana was sunny, warm and full of summer cheer so yes, you could say I was under the influence of some good summer weather in Slovenia's capital which has influenced just how much I enjoyed my time there, but hopefully my city guide sharing just some of the great things to do in Ljubljana will help you enjoy it just as much as I did.
 It will certainly help if you're heading to Ljubljana in the summer for a weekend city break.

-Ljubljana is a small but lively capital city with plenty going on, especially in the summer when temperatures are in high 20s or low 30s and there are festivals and events (many of them free) almost every week or weekend.
-I was there in early July and not only was there the Ana Desetnica International Street Theatre Festival (which would be fantastic for children, FYI) but there was also the Ljubljana Jazz Festival, where I got to see Gregory Porter perform.
+Ljubljana is a small but lively capital city with plenty going on, I was there in early July when temperatures were in the high 20s/low 30s and there were several festivals and events (many of them free) just during the weekend I was there, namely the Ana Desetnica International Street Theatre Festival (which would be fantastic for children, FYI) and the Ljubljana Jazz Festival, where I got to see Gregory Porter perform.

 To find out more about what's going on in Ljubljana in terms of festivals and events, check out the tourist board's website.